 Step 1 - Speak to the perpetrator

-The first step in many situations is to have an open discussion with the perpetrator about the behaviour concerning you.
+Although not appropriate in all situations, the first step can sometimes simply be to have an open discussion with the perpetrator about the behaviour.
 Let them know how it’s making you feel.
 Be honest but keep things professional and polite.
-Confronting your bully face to face may be terrifying (or simply awkward), but this can be an effective way of making the behaviour stop.
+Confronting your bully face to face may be terrifying (or simply awkward), but this can potentially be an effective way of making the behaviour stop.

 Sometimes, the perpetrator is genuinely unaware of how they’re making you feel.
-Other times, if their behaviour is deliberate, a firm conversation might be all they need to stop.
-The fact that you’ve had this conversation may also strengthen your case if you have to resort to the next steps.
+Other times, even if their behaviour is deliberate, a firm conversation might prompt them to stop.
+The fact that you’ve had this conversation may also support your case if you have to resort to the next steps.
+So make a careful note of the circumstances and the discussion you had.

 Step 2 - Speak to someone else